 Foster Home Licensing

-** Foster/Adoptive Parent training beings March 7, 2019.
+** Foster/Adoptive Parent trainings will resume in 2021.
 Please send in applications or contact Jessica Winebarger to sign up. **

 What does it mean to be a foster parent?